BAC-DS/bac-ds.github.io/_drafts/CV.markdown

 __Feb '22 - Present__

 - Expanded headcount with a strong focus on diversity, building a multifunctional team (DBA-DE/DA/DS-MLEng), integrated across the UK and Europe
   - Implemented DevOps and MLOps practices to streamline development and optimize machine learning operations
-- Drove a strategic overhaul of key production department’s technical data logging and automated analysis capability -- Including the implementation of bespoke ML approach to signal analysis, removing reliance on out-dated KPIs
+- Drove a strategic overhaul of key production department’s technical data logging and automated analysis capability
+  - Including the implementation of bespoke ML approach to signal analysis, removing reliance on out-dated KPIs
   - Developed and directed a project utilizing Convolutional Neural Network (CNN) encoders to classify wafer maps based on yield signatures
   - ML approach improved accuracy in detecting patterns and anomalies, driving faster root cause analysis and enabling more efficient process optimization
 - Spearheaded some low level marketing analytics (customer segmentation via RFM and KMeans and churn analysis) provided for exploratory understanding of CRM/ERP and social platforms’ interactions
 - Lead on pilot project scoping & developing RAG interface based domain-specific LLM
-- Directed analytical and modelling task forces, supporting engineers and scientists across multiple disciplines
 - Deployed an internal API underpinning a self-service data portal
 - Overhauled C-Suite-facing reporting, implementing dashboards, enabling improved visibility of KPIs, affording users’ drill-down capability
 - Drove company-wide adoption of Tableau for BI/reporting